pianpianyouche/plascad/README.md

 # Plascad
-Plascad is a computationally efficient tool designed for automated plasmids classification, ARGs annotation and plasmid visualization.
+Plascad is a computationally efficient tool designed for automated plasmid classification, ARGs annotation and plasmid visualization.

 # Contents